 - Ideas can’t be copyrighted, only the tangible expression in a fixed medium of the idea can.

-- You may use any copyrighted material under the “fair use” doctrine.
+- You may use any copyrighted material under the “fair use” doctrine, within fair use guidelines.
 (See "Fair Use")

 - If something looks copyrighted, assume it is.